 They give you a newspaper about the pageant and do a roll call of states, so yell loud for Iowa.
 They have different events going on to keep you busy before the pageant.
 They have stand up wagon rides, a display of some kind (old farming machinery, a model of the town, twisting hay – different things on different years), and a giftshop called the What Not Shop which has some unique Laura stuff take a look.
 They also give you a free ticket for the wagon ride (I usually give mine to a kid, although I do admire their on and off the wagon system so watch them load and unload).
 The wagon has no seats and the sides hit me about mid-thigh.
 When you’re on the outside it can feel like you’re going to fall off, although as far as I know they haven’t had an accident.
 Riding once was enough for me.
 Since they are shorter the sides keep the kids in fine.
 Look out for their stick your head through photo board and stop by the concession stand and ask if they are giving out free posters.
 They generally have extras, but you specifically have to ask.

 They have the same kind of concession stand food available as Walnut Grove, but again you might want to eat in town.
-They have a country club (good but slow service) and a Dairy Queen and a Subway (the Subway has the best iced tea in town).
-Plus the Oxbow which is family restaurant that has been catering to Laura fans for decades.
+They have a country club (good but slow service) and a Dairy Queen and a Subway.
+The Oxbow is a family restaurant that has been catering to Laura fans for decades and now has the best iced tea in town.
 The Oxbow also honors the PBS discount card if you have one.
+There is also a store that also serves food called Ward’s Store.
+They stay open later on pageant nights for the tourists.
 I must give a shout out though to the creative additions the pageant concession stand made lately.
 In 2013 they had Long Winter Snow Cones and in 2014 they offered These Happy Golden Years wedding cakes (they were Little Debbie type things, but A for effort!).
 Take along the same clothes, bug stuff etc. as Walnut Grove, but more bug stuff, it’s right by a slough.
 Also, don’t forget the lawn chairs and/or blanket.

 De Smet Pageant FAQs: